dart-lang/test/pkgs/test/README.md

 directory (for example, `test/setup_server.dart` or `test/helpers/setup.dart`).

 The `globalSetup()` function executes a Dart script on the host test runner in an isolate compiled with the incremental Frontend Server.
-The script's `main()` function returns a JSON-encodable result that is memoized across all tests and test suites in the run:
+The script's `setUp()` function returns a JSON-encodable result that is memoized across all tests and test suites in the run: